crypto-bug-hunters/bug-buster/pitch/writeup.md

 ### Introduction

-Our team, hired by Cartesi, embarked on this project after participating in a hackathon and Cartesi’s CSG program.
-The core aim was to introduce RL (Reinforcement Learning) model bounties into **Bug Buster**, Cartesi’s trustless bug bounty platform.
+The core aim was to introduce RL (Reinforcement Learning) model bounties into **Bug Buster**, a trustless bug bounty platform.
 Bug Buster operates within a deterministic Linux environment powered by Cartesi Rollups, allowing traditional tools and languages to be used in blockchain applications.

 ### Bug Buster Architecture Before